Updated: 12/23/25

 Inglewood (SoFi Stadium), Hollywood

-College football’s December-not-so-much-to-remember bowl season — all those exhibitions with goofy sponsors that provide TV programming that leads up to what happens closer to New Year’s Day — has become a bit bucked up.
+College football’s December-not-so-much-to-remember bowl season — all those exhibitions with goofy sponsors that provide TV programming for habitual gamblers leading up to what happens closer to New Year’s Day — is really bucked up.

-And, yes, we’re looking directly at the official dummkopfs associated with the LA Bowl.
+And, yes, we’re looking directly at the official dummkopfs associated with the LA Bowl (2020 to 2025).

-It exists inside the terrarium spaceship that landed in Inglewood, with a very mixed-up premise as to who qualifies, and currently sponsored by something you buy to willingly ingest called Bucked Up.
+It exists inside the terrarium spaceship that landed upon Inglewood, clinging to a mixed-up premise as to what programs/conferences qualify, and it goes down with a title sponsor of something people buy to willingly ingest called Bucked Up.

-And there, as the malfeasance maitre d, is one Rob Gronkowski.
+And as the malfeasance maitre d, Rob Gronkowski has had to wear it.

 Aka “Gronk,” the human Spuds McKenzie/playfully harmless retired NFL tight end who wore No. 87.
-Best known as Tom Brady’s lifeline on a shor- yardage play near the end zone.
+Best known as Tom Brady’s lifeline on a short- yardage play near the end zone and his foil in public televised roasts.

-Gronk has become one of the poster children for the maligned college football season.
-He, along a Pop Tart, a Bad Boy Mower a giant vat of mayonnaise.
+As a result, Gronk became one of the poster children for the ultimately mangled and maligned college football season, putting in him a police lineup with a Pop Tart, a Bad Boy Mower a giant vat of mayonnaise.

 In 2014, someone named Lacey Noonan wrote an erotic novel called “A Gronking To Remember.”